ilhhw88/Hanwo-Huang/README.md

 ### **[Social and Economic Development in Chinatown](https://tech-team-chinatown-ipro-497-313.github.io/TECH-team/index.html)**: Created a blog to introduce Chicago Chinatown
 - Inserted a YouTube video in the blog to let people visualize Chicago Chinatown.
 -  Built several menus and several pages to show Chicago Chinatown attractions and introduced them with pictures and text.
 Posted those attractions with respective icons on the map
--  Deliver an audio on the blog to introduce Chicago Chinatown.
+-  Made an audio on the blog to introduce Chicago Chinatown.
 -  Delivered the blog being an android app which has the Chinese version and English version, so people could see and find locations on the mobile.

 **Environment**: Java, HTML, CSS